jasonmhead/auto_import_installer/README.md

 `imports_installed = install_imports(current_file_path)`

 Note:\
-This code was ChatGPT generated with the following instructions:\
+This code was ChatGPT generated with the following instructions within the thread:\
-This could have been be streamlined, but this was the genesis.\
+This could have been be streamlined, but this was the genesis.

 ```
 create a python function that will check a .py file for all imports and return an array of imported modules